masari-project/Masari-Marketing/Tutorials/GUI-Wallet/Masari _Engagement_GUI_Wallet.md

 ### Conclusion

 This concludes the Masari wallet activity.
-Enjoy having Masari readily available on your desktop.
-If you ever have any questions, look for help at the communities below.
-Somebody will always be available to help you.
+Enjoy having Masari readily available on your desktop!
+If you have any questions, hop on any Masari community and ask for help.